How warm does a coat keep you without gloves and a hat?

 As dangerous to a hydronic system as air, dirt and other particles can clog heat exchangers, lock pumps, and cause valves to fail.
 A dirt separator can trap this dirt before it has a chance to damage the system.

-Modern high efficiency boilers use precision built heat exchangers with narrow passageways to maximize heat transfer.
+Modern high-efficiency boilers use precision built heat exchangers with narrow passageways to maximize heat transfer.
 These passageways are prone to clogging, which causes the boiler to perform less efficiently and could cause the heat exchanger to fail entirely.
 Manufacturers typically exclude damage caused by this type of blockage from warranty coverage, as it easily preventable.

-Once at the bottom, the built in purge valve can be used to flush the particles from the system.
+Once at the bottom, the built-in purge valve can be used to flush the particles from the system.
 A dirt separator is a small investment to help protect against damage that can cost thousands of dollars to repair.